 Whether you are looking for a complete score or would like me to write a song to contribute to the soundtrack, you've come to the right place!

 There is so much a good soundtrack can do for a movie.
 Done right, music can help a film make a lasting impression.
 A sad violin tune underscoring a tragic turn of events, a dark theme for the villain or suspenseful strings to stress impending danger.
-Melodies specific to certain recurring events and characters to enhance story structure.
 Alternated by silence when music would be out of place.
 A soundtrack that helps make your story an experience to remember.
-Using custom sound design and recordings of viola and guitar to make sure your story will stand out from the crowd
+Using custom sound design and recordings of viola and guitar to make sure your story will stand out from the crowd.

 Do Not Open